openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

    * Verify or update their maintainers' contact information (GitHub handle and email).
    * Raise concerns with the CPC
    * Provide other relevant information
-* Responses from the Project Health Survey will be delivered to the Foundation and CPC for consideration, including discussions of transitioning projects to Feature-complete, Sunsetting or Archived stage, and proactive support for projects in need.
+* Responses from the Project Health Survey will be delivered to the Foundation and CPC for consideration, including discussions of transitioning projects to Feature-Complete, Sunsetting or Archived stage, and proactive support for projects in need.